 Cohen et al. [16] proposed the 2-hop labeling that computes for each vertex v two sets, $L{in}(v)$ and $L{out}(v)$ , where for each vertex $u \in L{in}(v)$ and $w \in L{out}(v)$ , there is a path from u to v and from v to w.
 The distances $dist_G(u,v)$ and $dist_G(v,w)$ are pre-computed.
 Given a distance query, s and t, the index ensures that $dist_G(s,t)$ can be answered as $\min{v \in (L{out}(s) \cap L{in}(t))} \{dist_G(s,v) + dist_G(v,t)\}$ .
-However, computing the 2-hop labeling, including the heuristic algorithms [15, 34], is very costly for large graphs.
+However, computing the 2-hop labeling, including the heuristic algorithms [15, 35], is very costly for large graphs.

-Xiao et al. [40] exploit symmetric structures in an unweighted undirected graph to compress BFS trees to answer distance queries.
+Xiao et al. [41] exploit symmetric structures in an unweighted undirected graph to compress BFS trees to answer distance queries.
 However, the overall size of all the compressed BFS trees is prohibitively large even for medium sized graphs.

-Wei [38] proposed an index based on a tree decomposition of an undirected graph G, where each node in the tree stores a set of vertices in G. The distance between each pair of vertices stored in each tree node is pre-computed, so that queries can be answered by considering the minimum distance between vertices stored on a simple path in the tree.
+Wei [39] proposed an index based on a tree decomposition of an undirected graph G, where each node in the tree stores a set of vertices in G. The distance between each pair of vertices stored in each tree node is pre-computed, so that queries can be answered by considering the minimum distance between vertices stored on a simple path in the tree.
 However, the number of vertices stored in the root node is large and thus the pair-wise distances for these vertices are expensive to compute and require huge storage space.
 As a result, the method cannot scale to handle large graphs.

-Jin et al. [22] proposed to use a spanning tree as a highway structure in a directed graph, so that distance from s to t is computed as the length of the shortest path from s to some vertex u, then from u via the highway (i.e., a path in the spanning tree) to some vertex v, and finally from v to t.
+The labeling method in [16] is very costly.
+Jin et al. [23] proposed to use a spanning tree as a highway structure in a directed graph, so that distance from s to t is computed as the length of the shortest path from s to some vertex u and via the highway (i.e., a path in the spanning tree) to some vertex v, and from v to t.
 Every vertex is given a label so that a set of entry points in the highway (e.g., u) and a set of exit points (e.g., v) can be obtained.
 However, the labeling requires all pairs shortest paths to be computed and is too costly for processing large graphs.

 Cheng et al. [13] proposed the VC-index for computing the distances from a source vertex to all other vertices.
 The use of vertex cover in [13] has inspired the use of independent set in our method.
+An independent set is the complement of a vertex cover in a graph.
 VC-index can be used to answer P2P distance queries if we force the search from source s to stop when hitting target t.
 However, their method is not a labeling technique and much computation will be wasted in computing the distances from the source to many irrelevant vertices.
-There is also another method that uses vertex cover but is for answering k-hop reachability queries [14].
+Vertex cover has also been used for answering k-hop reachability queries [14], it is also not a labeling method.